Top 10 Artist Portfolio Websites

 10: The Art of Cody Vrosh

 This site smoothly integrates the artist’s many social profiles, and does a great job of inviting viewer participation through categories, shop links, embedded process videos, and a mailing list widget.
 The watercolor banner is beautiful and compliments the art style nicely, although the smaller text links can get a bit lost in the starry background.
-This is a solid site for a solidly talented artist, using simple tweaks for a wonderfully personal effect.
+This is a solid site for a solidly talented artist, using simple tweaks from a standard website builder for a wonderfully personal effect.

 https://www.codyvrosh.com/